vinhltt/tihonspec/.tihonspec/docs/configuration-guide.md

 - Docs path: `ai_docs`
 - Sync backup: enabled

-### Q: What's the difference between workspace and project?
+### Q: What's the difference between workspace and sub-workspace?

 None!
 In the hierarchical model, every config is a workspace.
-A "project" is just a workspace without child projects defined.
+A "sub-workspace" is just a workspace without child sub-workspaces defined.

-### Q: How do I disable sync for a project?
+### Q: How do I disable sync for a sub-workspace?

 Either:
-1. Don't add it to parent's `projects[]` list
+1. Don't add it to parent's `sub-workspaces[]` list
 2. Exclude its docs with `sync.exclude` patterns

 ### Q: Can I have nested workspaces?